CocktailJS/cocktailjs.github.io/_posts/guides/2013-05-01-extending-a-class.md

 comments: true
 ---

-This guide will introduce you to some basic principles about inheritance in cocktailJS.
+This guide will introduce you to some basic principles about inheritance in CocktailJS.

 # Creating a Class
-It is very simple to create classes with cocktailJS.
+It is very simple to create classes with CocktailJS.
 Let's start with a very simple one.
 We want to create a `Person` class.
 The `Person` instance should be able to print a message in the console when we ask it to `sayHi`.